August 1, 2025

 I am submitting this cover letter and my resume for the position of [position name] at your esteemed organization.
 I wish to take this moment and highlight my soft skills.

 From my college days, I have always been a front-desk student.
-Diligently copying notes, eyes bent upon my books and notebooks and sparing time to only play basketball.
-I identified myself as a problem solver.
-Someone with the knack of being consistent with her work.
+I meticulously copied notes, kept my eyes bent upon my books and notebooks, and spared time to play basketball.
+I identified myself as a problem solver, someone with the knack of being consistent with her work.

-Soon after graduation, I was interviewed by a handful of companies for several positions.
+Soon after graduation, I was interviewed by several companies for several positions.
 I was appointed as [position name] at [company name].
 At that point, I was dedicated to gaining professional thrust.
 Although the initial days were hard, I slowly adapted to diverse business scenarios.
 I received appreciation for my communication, problem-solving, analytical, and email skills.

 Best,